Mental Health Employee Benefits Are Good for Business

 Choose a Health Insurance Plan With Mental Health Benefits

 As mentioned above, the ACA requires insurance plans to offer a basic level of mental health coverage, but this can be limited somewhat.
-Employees who are used to high deductible health care plans may not see the value in using their insurance to pay for counseling sessions — instead reserving their medical dollars for major hospitalization or planned procedures.
-As an employer, find employee benefits that offer above-average mental health coverage and provide a health savings account to offset out of pocket costs when combined with HDHPs.
+Employees who are accustomed to high deductible health plans (HDHPs) may not see the value in using their insurance to pay for counseling sessions, instead reserving their medical dollars for major hospitalizations or planned procedures.
+As an employer, find employee benefits that offer above-average mental health coverage and provide a health savings account to offset out-of-pocket costs when combined with HDHPs.

 Appoint a Contact for Managing Mental Health Communications